BFSSI-Bioinformatics-Lab/miseq_portal/README.md

 shared folder.
 This is done via the DSM Hyper Backup application and occurs once every week (Sunday evening).

 ### Supervisor
+The supervisor can be easily installed with the following command: `sudo apt install supervisor`

-The supervisor keeps four processes alive:
+The supervisor is used to keep the following four processes alive:
 1) manage.py runserver
 2) celery (assembly queue)
 3) celery (analysis queue)